Thaddeus howze

 Author | Futurist | Technologist | Activist

-Thaddeus Howze is an award-winning writer, editor, and podcaster creating speculative fiction, scientific, political and cultural commentary from his office in Hayward, California.
-For the last year, he's worked as a video game writer at the transmedia company, DJ2 Entertainment in association with Genvid Technologies.WRITER, CREATOR, ADVOCATEThaddeus' speculative fiction has appeared in numerous anthologies and literary journals.
+Thaddeus Howze is an award-winning writer, editor, and podcaster crafting speculative fiction, scientific, political, and cultural commentary from his office in Hayward, California.
+In 2023, he worked as a consultant, video game writer, and loremaster at DJ2 Entertainment in association with Genvid Technologies.
+His work as a consultant on the MILE team for Silent Hill: Ascension contributed to Genvid’s Emmy Award for Outstanding Innovation In Emerging Media Programming in 2024.An author, editor, and futurist, Thaddeus explores the intersections of activism, technology, and human resilience.
+He’s the author of Hayward's Reach and Broken Glass, and hosts Climate Change by the Elements, unraveling the impacts of global transformation.
+As a journalist for SCIFI.radio, Thaddeus brings the future of speculative fiction into focus while questioning the present to imagine better futures.WRITER, CREATOR, ADVOCATEThaddeus' speculative fiction has appeared in numerous anthologies and literary journals.
 He has published two books, 'Hayward's Reach' (2011), a collection of short stories and 'Broken Glass' (2013) an urban fantasy novella starring his favorite paranormal investigator, Clifford Engram.
 He is also the creator of the non-fiction, writing education series of articles called Writing Craft: Mastering the Urge to Write.Thaddeus works as a writer and editor for two online publications: The Good Men Project, a men's magazine challenging and expanding social norms for men in modern society.
 Working with the Good Men Project for over a decade, he specialized his coverage weekly as their environmental journalist and podcaster.
 His podcast, Climate Change by the Elements enters its sixth year this October.He also writes for Scifi.radio, a media station and online magazine, writing articles on popular culture, science, technology and when no one is looking, superheroes.
 He has also appeared in numerous publications including Black Enterprise, Gizmodo, Huffington Post, Polygon, Panel and Frame and the BBC.Thaddeus supports nurturing the next generation of creatives in a number of endeavors: He has been the Vice President of the California Writers Club, focusing on writing advocacy and support for new talent.
 He is one of the founding members of the Afrosurreal Writers Workshop in Oakland promoting Afro-futurism and Afro-surrealism as evolving genres of speculative fiction.
 He was also a Teaching Fellow at Chapter 510: Department of Make Believe (2019-2020) teaching young writers how to create spectacular speculative fiction.CIO AT-LARGE, TECHNOLOGY SPECIALIST — LINKEDINBefore his career as a journalist, Thaddeus was a technology executive who worked in the Bay Area as the Chief Information Officer and Vice President of Information Services for John F. Kennedy University.
 He was the technology manager and an adjunct instructor of the Computer Science department at Laney College, teaching computer science to a new generation of young minds eager to participate in ever-evolving computer technology industry.Thaddeus' career in information technology spanned two decades and included network design, technology installations, developing desktop publishing standards, educational curriculum design and industry-related coaching.THE ANSWER-MAN: SUBJECT MATTER EXPERTIn his identity as The Answer-Man he answers questions on Quora and the Science Fiction and Fantasy Stack Exchange about technology, climate science, science fiction, media culture, movies, anime, comics and superheroes all over the Internet.He has appeared on a variety of podcasts and convention panels as a comic historian and inspirational writing coach promoting Afrofuturism and speculative fiction writing.

 Author